 The United Kingdom was provided a hard deadline of November 22, 2019 to withdraw from the Chagos Archipelago.
 The United Kingdom did not withdraw and continues to bar the Chagossians from their homeland.
 Any findings by British or BIOT courts regarding the Chagos Archipelago are illegitimate as the United Kingdom's putative claims of sovereignty ended on or about November 22, 2019.

-The United States Navy and Airforce continue to operate its joint base on Diego Garcia Atoll which was the original reason for the unlawful removal Chagossians and their continuing exile.
+The United States and United Kingdom Navies and Air Forces continue to operate their joint base on Diego Garcia Atoll which was the original reason for the unlawful removal Chagossians and their continuing forced exile.